Air-Money/air-money.github.io/quickstart.markdown

 4. Click **Register Dapp** to create the store listing
 5. Review and click **Sign and Submit** to finalize the submission

-Your dApp will be reviewed by the Airmoney team before being published to the store.
+Your dApp will be reviewed by the DEGN team before being published to the store.